What is a Working Memory Deficit and Why Is It Important?

 - Complex learning

-Sometimes working memory is described as a worktable — a place where you gather and can see the information you need to work with.
+Some describe working memory as a worktable.
+It is a place where you gather and can see the information you need to work with.
 It is a cognitive skill that varies greatly between individuals.

 Symptoms of working memory problems

-Working memory is not hard-wired.
-It is a cognitive skill, subject to the principle of neuroplasticity, meaning it can be improved with exercise, capacity and duration.
+Working memory is an always changing cognitive skill.
+Therefore, it is subject to the principle of neuroplasticity, meaning it can improve with exercise, in capacity and duration.

 Dr. D’Esposito has shown the positive effect of goal-based self management training on working memory capacity.
 Other works, including LEC’s research on how BrainWare Safari builds working memory, various Fast ForWord program studies and work by the Karolinska Institute in Sweden, have also demonstrated the potential to increase working memory.